rhyannonjoy/pawfinder-service/docs/overview/authentication-guide.md

 to create, update, or delete PawFinder records.

 For development and testing purposes, assign any string as the token.
-In a production environment, PawFinder issues tokens through a proper authentication system.
+In a production environment, PawFinder would issue tokens through a proper authentication system.

 **For local development:**